 This award has been designed to provide the learning opportunities required for those who wish to become professional creative practitioners within the wider Creative & Cultural Skills sector.
 It does so through curriculum content directly matched to the knowledge and skills which research in the sector has identified to be essential for creative practitioners, and looks at filling digital/creative software skills gaps identified by the Creative and Cultural Skills sector.
-The course provides modules, which support students as students, promoting the capacity to work independently and in group based activities that mirror the blurred boundaries that now exist within the creative industries and between traditional specialisms.
+The course provides modules, which support students as creatives, promoting the capacity to work independently and in group based activities to mirror the blurred boundaries that now exist within the creative industries and between traditional specialisms.
+BA (Hons) Visual Arts promotes self-management, critical engagement, team working, and advancement of social skills, communication skills, presentation skills, and research skills.